 Matching conventional athletic shoes with laces that tie or velcro that secures the shoe to the foot.
 Shoe colors are red, white, navy blue, black, and gray.
+No large logos, lights, wheels, or excessive additional colors.

 Socks For Boys And Girls